aussedatlo/aussedatlo-notes/posts/13-nextcloud-in-docker.md

   internal: {}
 ```

-Here, only the `nextcloud-app` need to be accessed by caddy.
-All the other services are isolated into an internal network, to avoid confrontation with other services.
-For example an other `redis` instance.

 > [!note] Note
+> The name of the `caddy` network may vary based on your configuration and the name you've assigned to it.

-> You can also remove the port mapping since the service will be accessible with the subdomain.
+Here, only the `nextcloud-app` service needs to be accessed by Caddy.
+All other services are isolated within an internal network to prevent conflicts with other services, such as a separate `redis` instance.
+Additionally, you can remove the port mapping since the service will be accessible via the subdomain through Caddy.

-Now you can restart the nextcloud service using the command :
+Now you can restart the Nextcloud service using the command :

 ```
 docker compose down && docker compose up -d